|

 "ransom" is a translation of the Greek word anti-lutron

-Death passed upon him and the prospective human race yet in his
+passed upon Adam and the prospective human race yet in his loins.

-loins.
-Deliverance from death required the payment of a
+Deliverance from death required the payment of a corresponding

-corresponding price, the death of a perfect man.
-No member of the
+price, the death of a perfect man.
+No member of the sinful,

-sinful, imperfect, human race could pay this price.
-Only Jesus,
+imperfect, human race could pay this price.
+Only Jesus, who was

-man Jesus died for Adam’s sin, thereby redeeming Adam and his
+perfect man Jesus died for Adam’s sin, thereby redeeming Adam and

 [Jesus], the free gift came upon all men unto justification of